Tamayo-bit/Elk-Project/README.md

 - Load Balancers provide protection against Denial of Service (DDoS) attacks.
 The advantage of a jump box is to provide access to a user from a single node which allows it to be monitored easily.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?
+- What does Filebeat watch for?
 - Filebeat is used to forward and centralize log data.
 It allows the user to collect log events (ssh logins, sudo commands, new users and groups).
-- _TODO: What does Metricbeat record?_
+- What does Metricbeat record?_
-- Collects metrics from the operating system and services running on the server.
-Shows CPU Usage, Memory Usage, and Network IO.
+- Takes metrics and statistics from an operating system and from the services running on it.

 The configuration details of each machine may be found below.